swagatk/personal_tutor_dashboard/readme.md

 - An analytics page provides details how many attended and % score for each students.
 - It is possible to send email to individual or group of students by clicking on the `email` button.
 - It is possible restore the data from previously downloaded excel file from this application.
-- It also allows sending calendar invite to attend meeting for a given date.
-You must first make comments for a particular.